dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 Depending on the usecase, it's possible to build a production-grade, near-realtime messaging system on top of just PostgreSQL, foregoing messaging middlewares such as Kafka entirely.
 This will take a certain amount of care, so while it can be simple it might not be that easy.
 After all, you'd be venturing off the beaten path.

-The cost of Kafka and similar software, in terms of operation, complexity and financial overhead is non-negligible, which is what prompted us to look for an alternative.
+The cost of Kafka and similar software, in terms of operation, complexity and financial overhead is non-negligible, which is what prompts us to look for an alternative.

 We propose an architecture and sample implementation (in Scala) which might be a good fit if

-- You haven't already paid for and invested in a messaging bus
+- You haven't already invested in a messaging bus
 - You already run PostgreSQL
 - Your throughput requirements are far from Google scale - which, statistically speaking, they are.